wuchangming/editable-history/README.md

 # editable-history
-make modern browser history editable
+Make the browser history control in SPA more convenient.